Acts Chapter Sixteen

 Acts 16:16

-Once when we were going to the place of prayer, we were met by a female slave who had a spirit by which she predicted the future.
-She earned a great deal of money for her owners by fortune-telling.
+Once, when we were going to the place where the minyan gathered, we were met by a slave girl who had in her a snake-spirit that enabled her to predict the future.
+She earned a lot of money for her owners by telling fortunes.

 So, one day as they were heading to the river to meet the other worshipers, they were met by a woman that we would call a "psychic" today.
 As we see, this woman was a slave to the spirit as well as being used by others for their own profit.